relsqui/protocards/README.md

 ### package summary

 #### base.py
-**base** is for abstract classes which can be used on their own in simple projects or subclassed to build more complete games.
+*base* is for abstract classes which can be used on their own in simple projects or subclassed to build more complex mechanics.

 A `CardProperty` is a category a card can belong to, like "spade" or "three" or "green" or "flying."
 This base class only has a name;